Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Light gold (Artifact) – Only applies to a few items: weapons in the Legion expansion and Heart of Azeroth necklace in Battle for Azeroth.

-- Light blue (Heirlooms) – After reaching the maximum level you can buy this type of gear which can be used by your lower level characters (called alts) and grants bonuses like additional XP.
+- Light blue (Heirlooms) – After reaching the maximum level you can buy this type of gear which can be used by your lower level characters (called alts) and grants bonuses while leveling.

 Great, we now know how to equip and evaluate gear on a basic level.
 Since you will change gear so frequently while leveling, we will save a discussion on gear optimization for a future guide.
 In the next part, we will talk more about items.